UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

         - A **Location** to host the workspace in

         > [!NOTE]
-        > See [here](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-enable-overview#log-analytics) for supported locations for Azure Monitor for VMs.
+        > Azure Monitor for VMs supports a Log Analytics workspace in the these [regions](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-enable-overview#log-analytics).

         - A **Pricing tier** to use